Ojay97-hub/The-Winchester/README.md

 There could be many more sections to be added given the nature of a themed pub experience:

 1) An event page.
-2) A email newsletter sign-up.
+2) An email newsletter sign-up.
 3) A blog page where there could be article content regarding scifi movies etc.
 4) A room hire page.
 5) Possibly, a local food delivery service for online food orders.